ibm-cloud-docs/monitoring/iam_grant.md

 2. In the *Services* section, select **{{site.data.keyword.mon_full_notm}}**.
 3. Skip configuring a value in the *Service Instance* section.
 4. Skip configuring a value in the *Sysdig Team* section.
-5. Select a platform role.
+5. Select a platform role and a service role.
 [Learn more about the roles that you need](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-iam).
-6. Select the service role **Manager**.
 7. Click **Assign**.